 Direct and indirect conflicts of interest affecting Directors shall be disclosed in the Annual Report.
-(Continues in section H) OTHER INFORMATION OF INTEREST. - EXPLANATORY NOTES ON SECTION D6).
+(Continues in section H) OTHER INFORMATION OF INTEREST.- Explanatory notes on section D.6).

 D.7.
-Indicate whether the company is controlled by another entity according to the definition set forth in article 4 of the Co of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business nips with that entity or any of its subsidiaries (other than those of the listed company) or carries out related to those of any of them. [ ] Yes [√] No
+Indicate whether the company is controlled by another entity according to the definition set forth in article 42 of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business relationships with that entity or any of its subsidiaries (other than those of the listed company) or carries out activities related to those of any of them.